 But modernity has arrived to the land of Hunahpu and Ixbalanque.
 Thanks to the Guatemalan restaurant chain 7Caldos, now you should be able to find Kak’ik, Pepián, and Jocón in just-add-water-and-heat-up jars at your nearest local Latin market.
-Perhaps, we can convince Amanda from AntiguaFC.com to begin carrying the 7Caldos jars so you can order them online and have them delivered to your home.
-What do you say Amanda?

 The caldos and recados (stocks and stews) in these jars can be prepared so easily that even my lovely sister Sandra should have no problem. 😉